tekgrunt/tekgrunt/README.md

 <p>LimaCharlie provides a true-real-time Endpoint Detection & Response (EDR) capability.
 Verbose telemetry is streamed from the endpoint sensor to the cloud in real-time over a semi-persistent TLS connection.
 Response actions are taken on the endpoint within 100ms of the triggering action or behaviour.</p>

-<p>Endpoint telemetry is ingested and analyzed in-flight by the Detection & Response Engine (DRE).
+<p>Endpoint telemetry is ingested and analyzed in-flight by the Detection & Response Engine.
 Telemetry can be tested against thousands of rules without impacting performance.</p>

 <p>LimaCharlie’s EDR sensor generates telemetry for a wide variety of <a href="https://doc.limacharlie.io/docs/documentation/ZG9jOjE5MzExMDQ-events">event data</a> that is delivered in a common JSON format.</p>